-Laboratory experiments reproducing the impact ionization mass spectra of icy dust grains as produced by SUDA- or CDA-type instruments have been conducted with the Laser Induced Liquid Beam Ion Desorption^{62,63} (LILBID) technique.
-This technique has been used to calibrate spaceborne mass spectrometers and reproduce the compositional variations seen in icy moons' water ice particles^{21,25,26,64}.
-LILBID analog experiments have also been conducted to investigate the mass spectral characteristics of different biosignatures, such as amino acids, fatty acids, peptides and bacterial material, as if enclosed in sampled water ice grains^{1,65,66}.
-In both LILBID and impact ionization, the analyzed material is exposed to very high energy densities and undergoes a high degree of macroscopic and molecular fragmentation, leading to the formation of charged molecular fragment clusters detectable by time-of-flight mass spectrometry.
-In both cases, the chemical composition - and not the phase, i.e., liquid or solid - is key in the formation of molecular and elemental ions due to the very high energy density applied to the analyzed material^{21,23,26}.
-The main difference between the populations of ions created by LILBID vs by impact ionization (for a similar composition of analyzed material) is due to differences in the electric field environment in which the ionization and the formation of molecular clusters and fragments occurs: ions are collected and rapidly accelerated towards the detector in spaceborne impact ionization mass spectrometers, while in LILBID ions drift through a field-free region after they are generated.
-The selection of ions crossing this fieldfree region at a certain speed therefore allows the simulation of the speed at which the impact cloud expands in spaceborne impact ionization mass spectrometers and with that the kinetic energy of the impact.
-This can be achieved by combining variations in laser power density with delay time64.
+Laboratory experiments reproducing the impact ionization mass spectra of icy dust grains as produced by SUDA- or CDAtype instruments have been conducted with the Laser Induced Liquid Beam Ion Desorption (LILBID) technique.
+This technique has been used to calibrate spaceborne mass spectrometers and reproduce the compositional variations seen in icy moons' water ice particles.19,23,24,62 LILBID analogue experiments have also been conducted to investigate the mass spectral characteristics of different biosignatures, such as amino acids, fatty acids, peptides, and bacterial material, as if enclosed in sampled water ice grains.63,64,65 In both LILBID and impact ionization, the analyzed material is exposed to very high energy densities and undergoes a high degree of macroscopic and molecular fragmentation, leading to the formation of charged molecular fragment clusters detectable by time-of-flight mass spectrometry.
+In both cases, the chemical composition-and not the phase, i.e., liquid or solid-is key to the formation of molecular and elemental ions due to the very high energy density applied to the analyzed material.
+The main difference between the populations of ions created by LILBID vs by impact ionization (for a similar composition of analyzed material) is due to differences in the electric field environment in which the ionization and the formation of molecular clusters and fragments occur: ions are collected and rapidly accelerated toward the detector in spaceborne impact ionization mass spectrometers, while in LILBID, ions drift through a field-free region after they are generated.
+The selection of ions crossing this field-free region at a certain speed therefore allows the simulation of the speed at which the impact cloud expands in spaceborne impact ionization mass spectrometers and with that the kinetic energy of the impact.
+This can be achieved by combining variations in laser power density with delay time.

-Recently, the LILBID technique was used to investigate the mass spectral fingerprints of a wide range of organic compounds in NaCl-rich water ice grains2 as present at Enceladus21 and probably Europa32.
-We showed that despite high salt concentrations, organic material - depending on the NaCl concentration - can be detected via molecular peaks or sodiated and chlorinated adducts2.
-Matrix effects were shown to play an important role on the detectability of organics and were dependent on the structural and compositional properties of the organic compounds, including the presence of functional groups, and the salt concentration.
+Recently, the LILBID technique was used to investigate the mass spectral fingerprints of a wide range of organic compounds in NaCl-rich water ice grains as present at Enceladus and probably Europa.
+We showed that despite